P. R. Stephensen: Literary work

 Stephensen was a friend of D. H. Lawrence and edited the first uncensored version of Lady Chatterley's Lover.
 He was also friendly with Aldous Huxley.

 His most significant work was The Foundations of Culture in Australia (1936), which led to the foundation of the Jindyworobak Movement.

 Between the world wars, his Fellowship of Australian Writers released a document that advocated disconnection from the United States and stated, "US comics promoted demonology, witchcraft and voodooism, with Superman part of a raving mad view of the world".
 Of American musicals and minstrel shows, he wrote: "the American negro, with his jungle is not welcome here".
-He was also noted for his anti-Semitic views in this period.
+He was also noted for his antisemitic views in this period.
 However, Stephensen was a supporter of Aboriginal rights, and he and his colleague, retired businessman W. J. Miles, financed the first Aboriginal publication, The Abo Call, written and edited by Aboriginal activist Jack Patten.

 He edited all but four of the books of writer Frank Clune.

 Far-right politics

-In 1936, Stephensen and Miles founded a magazine, The Publicist, which promulgated monarchical, pro-fascist, anti-Semitic, anti-Communist and pro-Aboriginal views.
+In 1936, Stephensen and Miles founded a magazine, The Publicist, which promulgated monarchical, pro-fascist, antisemitic, anti-Communist and pro-Aboriginal views.
 In the early 1940s, Miles curtailed his activities, due to increasing ill health.
 Stephensen founded the Australia First Movement in October 1941, and took over the editorship of the magazine in early 1942, shortly before being interned at the Loveday Camp in rural South Australia without trial, along with other members of the Australia First Movement, for pro-Japanese and Axis sympathies.